hyperledger/aries-rfcs/features/0445-rich-schema-mapping/README.md

 Model specification.
 - It supports rich schema capabilities for credentials.

-A possible alternative to this work has been presented by Workday.

 ## Unresolved questions
 - Is the proposed interface generic enough to support other data registries?